There are no state wide elections in Vermont in 2021

-Early Voting in Vermont, known as absentee in-person voting, runs from September 21 to November 2.
+Early Voting in Vermont, known as absentee in-person voting, runs from 45 days before the election until the day before election Day.
 Contact your town clerk for more info on the specific times and locations.

 Vermont’s Safe at Home program allows survivors of domestic violence, sexual assault, or stalking to get absentee ballots and vote without revealing their address in voter registration.
 Learn more here.

 Restoration of Voting Rights After Felony Convictions: The right to vote is never lost after felony convictions in Vermont.
 Felons can continue to register to vote and cast ballots while completing their sentence.

 ID Requirements for Voting: ID is only required for first-time voters